triffid/kiki/linux/Readme.txt

   Python            http://www.python.org

-    kiki works with python versions 2.2.x and 2.3a.x but it will probably work with older versions as well.
+    kiki works with python versions 3.x but it will probably work with older versions as well.

     You won't need it if you are just building the unchanged sources,